Written by Aaron R. Winston

 In summation, the only difference is that the Dram Shop Act only applies to customers who became intoxicated or further intoxicated outside the borders of the establishment rather than within it.

 Let us start by examining the role of a server in a commercial establishment.
 This particular detail has a two-pronged meaning depending on the specific circumstances of the server.
 However, in most circumstances, the servers under the Dram Shop Act will be bartenders and waiters.

-In commercial establishments like bars and restaurants, servers like bartenders and waiters are responsible for determining if a patron is too intoxicated or too young to consume alcohol safely.
+Yes, in commercial establishments like bars and restaurants, servers like bartenders and waiters are responsible for determining if a patron is too intoxicated (or is underage) to consume alcohol safely.

 However, they have limited power and can only contact the authorities to prevent a patron from driving under the influence forcibly.